-Determined to expand my abilities, I interned at PT.
-Swissplast Industries — an Indonesian-based plastic producer.
-My responsibilities included managing the control panel of the machinery section and coding a C-language program to detect defective food plastic wrap.
-In addition, I assigned myself a personal task: reduce the machinery’s energy usage.
-Frequently, my coworkers used conventional forklifts to transport bundles of plastic to the warehouse.
-I wanted to change the system to save both time and electricity, so I designed an automated-wheeled machinery system that could perform the same task eight minutes quicker.
-The whole process instilled me with optimism and greater ambition to specialize in the areas of control systems and low-energy-consuming production.
+Determined to expand my technical know-hows, I interned at PT.
+Swissplast Industries — a prominent, Indonesian-based plastic producer.
+My responsibilities included managing the control panel of the machinery section and coding a C-language program to detect defects on their food plastic wrap product.
+In addition, I assigned myself a personal task: reducing energy usage within the company’s processes.
+Observing my coworkers using conventional forklifts to transport bundles of plastic to the warehouse was a common sight.
+With an automated, wheeled-vehicle designed in my mind, I was able to realize that model into reality such that the same task could be performed eight minutes quicker.
+The whole process instilled me with optimism and greater ambition to specialize in the areas of control systems and low energy-consuming production workflows.

-Participating in many of these cognitive activities have shaped my desire to reduce the energy consumption in my country.
-However, the thirst of wanting to experience more insisted me to deepen my exploration in electrical engineering.
-Zooming out the magnification, I hope to be a part of the breakthroughs in the study of Energy and Power at Texas A&M University.
+Participating in many of these cognitive activities have shaped my desire to design sustainable, energy-efficient models for my home country.
+Be it on a household or corporate level, the thirst of wanting to achieve this goal has compelled me to deepen my exploration in electrical engineering – in particular through reading Energy and Power at Texas A&M University.

+Hi Michael!

+I think this essay addresses most parts of the prompt, so well done!

+Just two quick pointers up there that would hopefully be beneficial for finalizing this piece of yours.
+Thanks!

+- Matthew